Mountain Bike Wheels: Product Considerations

 Carbon vs. Aluminum

-These days your drivetrain is made by either Shimano or SRAM.
+These days most drivetrains are made by either Shimano or SRAM.
 These two component manufacturers dominate the market and you need a specific freehub body depending on which brand made your cassette.
 It would be much simpler if there was a freehub body standard, but unfortunately, that is not the case.
 If you have a SRAM cassette you will need to be sure that you get a wheelset with a SRAM XD freehub body.
-If you have a Shimano cassette then you need to get a Shimano HG compatible freehub body.
+If you have a Shimano cassette then you need to get a Shimano MicroSpline of Shimano HG compatible freehub body, depending on the cassette.
 Most wheelsets are available with either freehub body style and you can select the option you need when you purchase.

 The freehub body is the part of your rear hub where the cassette attaches to the rear wheel.
 Inside it is a mechanism that allows the wheel to spin freely when coasting and to bite, or engage, when you push on the pedals.
 Freehubs all serve the same purpose, but they are not created equal.
 Since they have different designs they also have different levels of performance that are dictated by the degrees between engagement points.
 Higher performance freehub systems have less lag or dead space between engagement points, while lower performance freehubs have more.
 For example, a 3-degree freehub engagement is about as good as it gets, it makes everything about your bike feel higher performance, it reduces chain slap, and makes your pedal input almost instantaneous.
 10-degree engagement is relatively standard and strikes a good middle ground between the super quick and painfully slow options available.